 They say success breeds success and I can attest to that for I now also have a large open 'miscellaneous basket' on the worktop for assorted objects unsuitable for the miscellaneous drawer since they are almost exclusively linked to me and I can keep them (almost) neatly in one place.

 My last-minute wants and needs are generally concerned with my handbag.
 Small notebooks/pens/pencils.
 Spare lip-balm.
 Rolled nylon shopping bags.
 Neatly furled pairs of gloves of the wrong shade for the current bag/boots I'm using and en transit to the glove drawer in the lobby.
 String for playing with the cat.
 Entry tickets featuring a grand castle in France that I just like to look at.
 Ditto a programme for a Japanese Exhibition in Berlin.
 It has a beautiful Geisha on the front and has been knocking about for nearly ten years now.
 It's clipped to a small poster advertising Engudisman and Yule that makes me smile.
 Classically-trained musicians, I remember their comic genius South Bank show.
 Can't part with either of them.
 Good memories.
-Both outings were gifts from our daughter.
+Both outings were gifts.

 Sometimes I dare myself to just lay newspaper on the kitchen table, tip out the contents of both drawer and basket and chuck stuff in the bin.
 Not easy.
 I do feel much, much better though after I've cleared grit and dust from beneath the miscellany, wiped off sticky finger-prints and felt-tipped pen smudges and picked off oddments of blu-tak.
-Then, as I reinstate all my 'treasures', I can at least justify my actions by admiring the fresh topsy-turvy order I have brought to bear.
+Then, as I reinstate all my 'treasures', I can at least justify my actions by admiring the fresh topsy-turvy order I have brought to bear on the miscellany.